Brothers in Arms

 As usual, Angus was already falling for their bait and replied in an aggravated tone.

 “Just wait, Princess.
 The next time I’ll use my competent hands on you and then we’ll see who he was talking to.”

 Deirdre blinked and blushed slightly, and for a fleeting second she looked at Angus, confused, unsure of what exactly he was talking about.
-But as the Mystic Knight of Earth realised his precise words, he turned away from her, looking very uncomfortable and spared the princess any further talk on the subject.
+As the Mystic Knight of Earth realised his precise words, though, he immediately turned away from her, looking very uncomfortable, and spared the princess any further talk on the subject.

 Rohan and Ivar looked at each other, both aware of the awkward moment, but before one of them had the chance to say anything, a soldier of Kells came running through the open castle gates, looking completely exhausted.
 Upon seeing the Mystic Knights, he approached them quickly, trying to catch his breath.

 “Princess Deirdre!
 A large troop of Temra soldiers is approaching the castle and the four Sentinels are with them.
-They’re moving along the western shore so we wouldn’t notice them until it’s too late, but luckily a patrol caught sight of them.
+They were moving along the western shore to make sure we wouldn’t notice them until it was too late, but luckily a patrol caught sight of them.
 My men are fighting them as we speak, but I fear they’ll only manage to slow them down.”

-The soldier had rushed his explanation and now nearly collapsed into the princess’ arms, hadn’t Rohan caught him in time.
+The soldier had rushed his explanation and now nearly collapsed into the princess’ arms, had Rohan not caught him in time.
 He helped the man over to a nearby bench and called for someone to get some water.
-The Mystic Knights watched as the warrior drowned the liquid greedily.
+The Mystic Knights watched as the warrior downed the liquid greedily.